JayLao27/AudioLibrary/README.md

 This project was developed by the NullPointers team.
 Contributions, issues, and feature requests are welcome!

-## License

-This project is for educational purposes.

-## Support

-For issues or questions, please check the troubleshooting section or review the code documentation in the source files.

----

 **Note**: Make sure all audio files and database are properly set up before running the application for the first time.